NetApp/terraform-provider-netapp-ontap/docs/data-sources/volumes.md

 Read-Only:

 - `minimum_cooling_days` (Number) Determines how many days must pass before inactive data in a volume using the Auto or Snapshot-Only policy is considered cold and eligible for tiering
-- `object_tags` (List of String) Object tags are applied to objects in tiered storage
+- `object_tags` (Set of String) Object tags are applied to objects in tiered storage
 - `policy_name` (String) The tiering policy that is to be associated with the volume